 Research

-The Müller Group develops controlled nanomaterials for sustainable energy solutions, green chemistry transformations, and further down the road anti-cancer applications.
-Importantly, we answer fundamental questions what drives functionality by systematic studies of how structural, compositional, and electronic details govern performance.
+The Müller Group develops controlled nanomaterials and electrocatalytic processes for sustainable energy solutions, green chemistry transformations, and aqueous destruction of per- and polyfluoroalkyl substances (PFAS).
+Importantly, we answer fundamental questions what drives functionality by systematic studies of how structural, compositional, and electronic details govern performance, and we develop a quantitative understanding of mechanisms.

 We rationally design tailored nanomaterials and realize them by a proven-to-be-successful laser method that Müller has advanced into a flexible synthetic tool, capitalizing on its unique advantages of rapidity, control of size and composition, unnecessity of surfactants, and ease of preparation of multimetal nanostructures.
 Our laser method is game changing with regard to its capability of preparing controlled nanostructures in sufficiently large quantities to study them in bulk, and doing so quickly enough that series of nanostructures are accessible.